ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 ### Notes:
 - Please appropriately assign the corresponding path of directory containing assembled FMT contig files (e.g. pre-FMT recipient, post-FMT recipient, and Donor contig files), FMT metadata reference, taxonomic database, and gene annotation reference database in the corresponding file (e.g. HGT_main_implementing.sh, qc_annotation.py, convert.sh, and etc.).
 Full details are available in annotations of each computational script;

-- For user who attempt to process long-reads sequencing data (e.g. PacBio type) by FMT-HGT, please revise __"./root.sh"__ in line 253 of HGT_main_implementing.sh as "./root1.sh";
+- For user who attempt to process long-reads sequencing data (e.g. PacBio type) by FMT-HGTector, please revise __"./root.sh"__ in line 253 of HGT_main_implementing.sh as "./root1.sh";

 - Please feel free to contact us via Chen2422679942@163.com (__Dr.
-CHEN Sizhe__) and we are willing to provide necessary assistance for implementing FMT-HGT.
+CHEN Sizhe__) and we are willing to provide necessary assistance for implementing FMT-HGTector.

 ### A Preliminary Step-by-step Guideline and Example

-- The content below is an example for appropriately using FMT-HGT.
+- The content below is an example for appropriately using FMT-HGTector.
 Assuming in your initial path, you have 3 different directories named as __"FMT_HGT"__, __"tax"__, and __"reference_data_base"__, as shown below:

 ![](workflow1.png)